 Through addressing ET providers, either by reviewing curricula or via immediate feedback from the surveys, and while considering the demands for knowledge and skills from the industry, several skill gaps were identified.
 The results of the analysis show several gaps that can be assessed individually or aggregated under contextual categorization in skill sets, while trying to identify the source of the gaps.
 The source can be either a mismatch of demand by the industry and offer of the ET providers, or lack of coverage by already employed personnel.
 This is a significant insight since the mitigation of these mismatches can only be performed via targeted actions of either inserting new aspects in the education and training sector, or by re-skilling employees through several channels such as corporate universities and industrial training programmes.
-Apart from the technical skills that will play important role in the digital transformation of the energy sector, the interdisciplinary transversal, green and business skills will also be crucial during the transformation.
+Apart from the technical skills that will play important role in the digital transformation.
 Overall, the work performed by EDDIE partners to identify skill gaps, point out that the key areas towards digitalisation, as reflected by different analyses performed in this work, converge towards data management and analysis, big data, cybersecurity, and programming & development competences.
+This is also validated by a dedicated survey aiming to cement the results and expand them in terms of geographical and sectoral representativeness.
+The outcomes of this work converge also towards knowledge gaps in the aforementioned digital skills and technologies.